leonhard-s/auraxium/README.md

 This can be used to track outfit member performance, implement your own stat tracker, or monitor server population.

-The Auraxium client supports this endpoint through a trigger/action system.
+The Auraxium client supports this endpoint through a trigger-action system.

 ### Triggers